spacedarcy/MCUITest/README.md

 ### Guidelines

-* You should use a flux-like architecture for managing state.
+* It is strongly suggested that you use a flux-like architecture for managing state.
 * You may import whatever React elements you wish.
 * Have fun!